antrea-io/nephe/docs/getting-started.md

 - `nephe.io/cloud-vm-name`: Select based on VM name in cloud.
 - `nephe.io/cloud-vpc-name`: Select based on VPC name in cloud.
 - `nephe.io/cloud-vpc-uid`: Select based on unique id(UID) of VPC in cloud.
 For AWS, UID is VPC ID.
-For Azure, UID is resourceGuid.
+For Azure, UID is Resource GUID.
 - `nephe.io/tag-key`: Select based on cloud resource tag key/value pair, where `key` is the cloud resource `Key` tag (in lower case) and the `label` value is cloud resource tag `Value` in lower case.